2D + 3D Capture Strategy

 There are two different ways to get 2D data:

-1. Independently via camera.capture(Zivid::Settings2D).imageRGBA(), see 2D Image Capture Process.
+1. Independently via camera.capture2D(Zivid::Settings2D or Zivid::Settings ).imageSRGB(), see 2D Image Capture Process.

 Which one to use, however, depends on your requirements.